Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Connect to a staking pool
 -------------------------

-Another way to stake your PART coins is to team with other stakers and combine your staking power together.
-This will give you more frequent, but smaller, staking rewards.
+Another way to stake your PART coins is to team with other stakers and combine your staking power.
+This will give you more frequent but smaller staking rewards.
 To do so, you need to connect your Particl wallet to a staking pool.

 +--------------------------+------------------------------------------+-----------+
 | Pool Name                | URL/IP                                   | Pool Fees |